 - How can we use our intelligence to build an inner barrier?

-- List any impulses for which your conscience no longer pinches you.
-For those impulses, how can you use your intelligence to act as a barrier?
+- List any impulse for which your conscience no longer pinches you.
+For that impulse, how can you use your intelligence to act as a barrier?

 To know more about this verse, please click on the image